JoinColony/colonyJS/docs/glossary.md

 Tokens are always identified and passed by their ERC20 compatible contract address.
 TODO: elaborate and explain how tokens work in functions

+// This might need to wait until the BYOT scheme has been decided

+### `Pots`

+All funding within a colony resides in pots.
+Pots can be thought of as 'earmarked' funds for a specific purpose, and depending on context, might be called a bounty, a budget, working capital, or rewards.
+A colony will have many pots, but at a minimum will have one pot for rewards ( `pots[0]` ) and one for working capital ( `pots[1]` ).

+When domains (and tasks within those domains) are created, they each are assigned a newly created pot, which can then be funded with the `moveFundsBetweenPots` function.
+This action will eventually be mediated by a user's reputation score, but for now is merely permissioned based on the roles defined in `Authority.sol` (meaning only colony owners and admins may create new pots and move funds between pots).

+Every colony has a special pot, `pots[0]`, which accrues funds by taking a small percentage of colony revenue.
+Members of the colony may claim rewards from this pot based on the number of colony tokens they have.

 ### `Tasks`

 TODO: We really need some good explanation on tasks.